victorsann/Flutter/README.md

     }

-Tendo concluído esses passos, a seguir veremos a definição dos conceitos do MobX e qual parte do código corresponde a cada um deles:
+Tendo concluído esses passos, a seguir veremos a definição dos conceitos do MobX e quais partes do código correspondem a cada um deles:

 <h2>Actions</h2>